dataly-agency/lightdash-render-template/README.md

 ## IP addresses for datawarehouse access

-Your data warehouse may require you to add an IP address for your Lightdsah instance to access the warehouse.
+Your data warehouse may require you to add an IP address for your Lightdash instance to access the warehouse.

 For instructions to get the IP address follow this guide: https://render.com/docs/static-outbound-ip-addresses